 The disadvantage is cost and complexity.
 A new border crossing requires bilateral agreement between the DRC and Zambia on border infrastructure, customs procedures, and security arrangements.
 It requires entirely new approach roads, utilities, and support facilities on both sides of the border.
 Construction through undeveloped terrain carries higher environmental assessment requirements and potential encounters with uncharted geological conditions.
 The absence of existing infrastructure means every element, from bridges to drainage to power supply, must be built from scratch.

-Route Options Comparison
+Route Framing Comparison

 Existing infrastructureSignificant; road, utilities, border postMinimal; greenfield development required